List of presidents of the George Washington University

-The President of the George Washington University is the chief executive officer of the George Washington University, appointed by the GW Board of Trustees and charged "to establish the University's vision, oversee its teaching and research mission and guide its future."
+The president of the George Washington University is the chief executive officer of the George Washington University, appointed by the GW Board of Trustees and charged "to establish the university's vision, oversee its teaching and research mission and guide its future."

+The first President of what was then known as Columbian College was clergyman and Chaplain of the United States Senate, William Staughton.
+Although Columbian College was founded by prominent Baptists, its Congressional Charter forbade any religious restrictions for the University.
+As such, the Presidents of the University succeeding Staughton were not required to be Baptists.
+The Presidents of the George Washington University have been selected by its Board of Trustees.
-The current president of The George Washington University is Mark S. Wrighton.
-In September 2021, University officials announced Wrighton would succeed incumbent Thomas LeBlanc in an interim capacity, until a permanent replacement could be found.
-Wrighton took office on 1 January 2022.

-In January 2023, the University announced that Ellen Granberg had been selected to succeed Wrighton.
-Granberg, who will become the first woman to serve as president of George Washington University, will take office on 1 July 2023.
+The current president of the George Washington University is Ellen Granberg.
+University officials announced Granberg would succeed incumbent Mark S. Wrighton.
+Granberg took office on 1 July 2023.
+In January 2023, the university announced that Ellen Granberg had been selected to succeed Wrighton.
+Granberg, who will become the first woman to serve as president of George Washington University, took office on July 1, 2023.

 List

+The following persons have served as president of George Washington University: